stahlnow/TeeOnArdu/README.md

 Finally got USB-MIDI to run easily on Arduino Leonardo inside Arduino-IDE
 -------------------------------------------------------------------------

+Hi there!
+Ladyada here!
+This is a fork of the really awesome TeeOnArdu written by Georg Werner.
+I have made a few minor adjustments to make this add-on Flora compatible and also not require a new bootloader.

+It's currently in beta.
+Only MIDI works at all - not supported or tested beyond like "hey midiOx didnt crash!"

+====

 In workshops and classes i teach electronics and programming for artistic purposes (building instruments, controllers and installations).
 I mostly use open source technology because i think it fits the idea of looking into things to understand them and it thrives on the exchange of ideas.

 Why USB_MIDI?